BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_15.md

 !enc(606)

-Surf to the left side and the right side of the pyramid to get *Ground Memory* and *TM28 Dig*.
-Could've been useful 15 minutes ago!
+Surf to the left side and the right side of the pyramid to get *Ground Memory*.
 You can also give a treat to **Riolu** for a battle.

 Next, enter the Eclysia Skyview, then make your way down the lift.
 Once you use a teleporter, head left and surf up and across.
 Pick up the *Magic Wand* here, then exit the pyramid.